“Anyone can die of a toothache,” said Florida State Representative John Cortes in a Health Innovation Subcommittee meeting last January 2016.

 What are the Treatments for Tooth Pain?

 Your treatment is dependent on the cause of your toothache.
-The possible scenario may include dental filling or tooth extraction if a cavity causes your pain.
+One possible scenario may include dental fillings or tooth extraction if a cavity causes your pain.

-For an infection of the tooth’s nerve, a root canal may be performed, while an antibiotic may be prescribed if the pain has led to fever or swelling of the jaw.
+For an infection of the tooth’s nerve, a root canal may be performed while an antibiotic may be prescribed if the pain leads to a fever or swelling of the jaw.

 How to Prevent Toothache?